MarcusPOliveira/WhatsApp-Clone---React-Native/README.md

 # WhatsAppClone-ReactNative
-WhatsApp clone for testing integration with Firebase.
+WhatsApp clone testing integration with Firebase and Redux.